SpirentOrion/cip-edu/README.md

-Code benchmarking: It's not exactly debugging, but since we often have to deal with performance problems that manifest themselves as CRs, it is good to know what's available in your language for microbenchmarking.
+Code benchmarking: It's not exactly debugging, but since we often have to deal with performance problems that manifest themselves as CRs, it is good to know what's available in your language for micro-benchmarking.
 Check out [Google's benchmark library](https://github.com/google/benchmark) for C++, the [Golang profiler](https://blog.golang.org/profiling-go-programs), or [Python's profile packages](https://docs.python.org/2/library/profile.html).